 Here’s the snow-capped version.

-This one’s a magma-spewing volcano (if that wasn’t obvious).
+This one’s a magma-spewing volcano (in case that wasn’t obvious).

-And here’s the uber-specific Mount Fuji in Japan.
+And here’s the weirdly-specific Mount Fuji in Japan.

 Among landmarks, there’s Tokyo Tower…